 (If you don’t know how to size a bike, for most people, finding the ideal seat height would entail standing next to the bike and lining up the hips with the seat.
 Move the seat up or down within the numbered settings until it matches your hip height.
 You should be able to comfortably pedal without reaching or bending your knee too much.)

-If you regularly attend spin classes, you’ll probably adjust well to the seat on this bike.
-The S22i has the standard spin bike seat that doesn’t provide a lot of padding.
+If you regularly attend cycling classes, you’ll probably adjust well to the seat on this bike.
+The Nordictrack S22i has the standard exercise bike seat that doesn’t provide a lot of padding.
 If you want to purchase a separate comfort seat, make sure it has a post and clamp attachment to fit the bike.

 Depending on personal preference, you can adjust the handlebars up or down for your preferred height.
 Those who are newer to cycling may choose to have the handlebars above the saddle to avoid any strain on the lower back.
 Others with more experience generally like the handlebars at seat height or lower to get the full effect of riding.